HIST 2013 World Civilization I

-Part of a six-hour bloc on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the European theater.
-In dealing with the war’s origins, this course will go back to explore the social and political circumstances that gave rise to the war in Europe, and explore the first several years of the post-war period in order to adequately explore the social, economic, and political consequences of the war.
+Part of a six-hour block on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the European theater.
+In dealing with the war's origins, this course will explore the social and political circumstances that gave rise to the war in Europe, and explore the first several years of the post-war period in order to adequately explore the social, economic, and political consequences of the war.

-Part of a six-hour bloc on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the Pacific Theater.
-In dealing with the war’s origins, this course will go back several decades to explore the social and political circumstances that gave rise to the war in the Pacific.
+Part of a six-hour block on WWII, this course examines the origins of the war, the nature of warfare in the mid-20th century, and the consequences of the war, focusing on the Pacific Theater.
+In dealing with the war s origins, this course will explore the social and political circumstances that gave rise to the war in the Pacific.

 HIST 3533 The Vietnam Conflict